pierrelux/rlbook/_sources/ocp.md

 :load: code/naive_single_shooting.py
 ```

-The approach outlined in {prf:ref}`naive-single-shooting` , and  implemented in code {ref}`naive-single-shooting-impl`, stems directly from the mathematical definition and involves recomputing the sequence of states from the begining every time that the instantenous cost function along the trajectory needs to be evaluated.
+The approach outlined in {prf:ref}`naive-single-shooting` stems directly from the mathematical definition and involves recomputing the sequence of states from the begining every time that the instantenous cost function along the trajectory needs to be evaluated.
 This implementation has the benefit that it requires very little storage, as the only quantity that we have to maintain in addition to the running cost is the last state.
 However, this simplicitity and storage savings come at a steep computation cost as it requires re-computing the trajectory up to any given stage starting from the initial state.
 A more practical and efficient implementation combines trajectory unrolling with cost accumulation.
 This process can be realized through a simple for-loop in frameworks like JAX, which can trace code execution through control flows.
 Alternatively, a more efficient `scan` operation could be employed.
 By simultaneously computing the trajectory and summing costs, we eliminate redundant calculations, effectively trading computation for storage—a strategy reminiscent of checkpointing in automatic differentiation.

 ```{prf:algorithm} Single Shooting: Trajectory Storage